rotcivegaf/PlayHouse/README.md

   - `rate = (deltaR / deltaT) * (noMoreBets - timestamp) + minRate`
   - `rewards = (amount * rate) / 10000`

-Send a call to the oracle to confirm the play
+Send a call to the oracle to confirm the play, also there are a minimum amount to Play a bet and this minimum is increase with minPlayAmountRateIncrease every play

 The oracle set the winner of the bet